BorisVV/coinCollectorProject5_valle/README.md

 * This app uses beautifulSoup4 for scrapping a table of quarter coins from https://en.wikipedia.org/wiki/50_State_Quarters
 *	This information is then saved to a csv file which then is sent to the db where
-*	django pulls the data to be displayed as a table on a local host IP address (127.0.0.1:8000) website.
+*	Django pulls the data to be displayed as a table on a local host IP address (127.0.0.1:8000) website.
 --------------------------------------------------------------------------------
 # 	!Create a folder with anyName and inside that folder clone or fork the following,
 *  ---> https://github.com/BorisVV/coinCollectorProject5_valle